pwspen/pykeedy/README.md

 scatterplot(results) # Saves to scatterplot.png
 ```
+[result](/examples/results/encrypted_entropy.png) with all encrypted texts in lower left

 > [!WARNING]
 > This library is not yet stable.
 You may find bugs and updates may break things.
 Please report any bugs.